Factors to Consider Before Using a Soybean Seed Treatment

 Agronomic Practices

 Planting time.
-Seed treatments are most likely to be beneficial when you plant soybean early for your region in wet soil conditions.
-Early planting can increase the risk of encountering wet, cool soil conditions that favor seedborne and soilborne pathogens (infection).
+Seed treatments are most likely to be beneficial when soybean is planted early in the region.
+Early planting can increase the risk of wet, cool soil conditions that favor seedborne and soilborne pathogens (infection) and some insects.

 Seeding rate.
-The benefit of a seed treatment is most evident when you plant at a reduced soybean seeding rate (140,000 seeds per acre or less).
+The benefit of a seed treatment is most evident when reduced soybean seeding rates (140,000 seeds per acre or less) are used.
 In many regions, the minimum plant stand for highly productive soils is 100,000 plants per acre.
-Because farmers want to minimize input costs while maximizing yield, they may reduce their seeding rates and use seed treatments to help protect the stand (Figure 2).
+Because farmers want to minimize input costs while maximizing yield, they may reduce their seeding rates and use seed treatments to help protect the stand.

 Figure 2.
 Seeding rate will influence the decision of whether to use a soybean seed treatment.